Semiparametric Bayesian Difference-in-Differences: Proposed Bayesian Methodology

-We now present two Bayesian procedures that build on flexible prior processes, enabling semiparametric inference on the parameter of interest.
-The first corresponds to a nonparametric Bayesian approach based on standard Gaussian process priors.
-The second involves Bayesian methods with frequentist modifications, incorporating an adjustment to the prior along with a posterior correction.
+We now present two Bayesian procedures that build on flexible prior processes, enabling semiparametric inference on the ATT.
+The first corresponds to a semiparametric Bayesian outcome regression based on Gaussian process priors.
+The second involves Bayesian methods with frequentist modifications, incorporating both an adjustment to the prior and a posterior correction.